Toutouwai/ProcessListerSelector/README.md

 * If ListerPro is installed you can run ListerPro actions on the listed pages - the available actions are defined in the module config.

 * Bookmarks can be configured in the module config and accessed via the flyout menu for the module page.
+For your convenience you can copy/paste a bookmark string from the note at the bottom of the Lister Selector results.

 ## Usage